vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/28_Index.md

 Eucharist, 543

-disciples of Lāgud

-. i, see  four disciples
+disciples of Lāguḍi, see  four disciples

 , 548